Chulalongkorn: Civic works

 The construction of railways in Siam had a political motivation: to connect all of the country so as to better maintain control of it.

 In 1901, the first railway was opened from Bangkok to Korat.
 In the same year, the first power plant of Siam produced electricity and electric lights first illuminated roadways.

-In 1906 King Chulalongkorn adopted a Semang orphan boy named Khanung.

 In 1907 he founded the royal rice varieties competition, at first only for the Tung Luang and Rangsit Canal districts.
 The next year it was held at Wat Suthat and since then has been held at various locations around the kingdom, by Chulalongkorn and his descendants.

 Relations with the British Empire

 Siamese authorities had exercised substantial control over Malay sultanates since Ayutthaya times.
 The sultans sought British support as a counterweight to Siamese influence.
 In 1909, the Anglo-Siamese Treaty of 1909 was agreed.
 Four sultanates (Kedah, Kelantan, Terengganu and Perlis) were brought under British influence in exchange for Siamese legal rights and a loan to construct railways in southern Siam.